firesidefiction/firesidefiction.github.io/_posts/issues/16-Apr-Jun-2022/issue-102/2022-04-19-consigned-to-moonlight.md

 Sometimes I think that sooner or later she'll have a wakeup call and tell the Order and the military to go fuck themselves, and then she'll come home and everything will be fine again.
 And then I check my temperature, because obviously I've gone delusional with fever.

-**[Archival note: A number of pages at the back of Rilda Croze's journal have been torn out.
+<br  />**[Archival note: A number of pages at the back of Rilda Croze's journal have been torn out.
 Croze appears to have disposed of the pages bearing her most recent entries via her fireplace (see investigative report, page 9).
 The burnt entries were mostly unrecoverable, but the following excerpts have been retrieved.]**

-getting me involved in this, what if
+<br  />getting me involved in this, what if

 doesn't work, what if he figures it out?
 Ever think of that, Onorei, you moron?
 Or did you